alphagov/government-service-design-manual/guides-and-toolkits/designing-your-service/browsercompatibility.md

 This data may sometimes support the case for deprioritising certain development work: although most of GOV.UK is designed to work across all screen sizes the Trade Tariff team chose not to tailor their tool to the smaller screen given that it is used by office workers between 9 and 5.
 Equally, if your audience is likely to include those from within the public sector there may be higher use of older, more limited browsers.

 In addition channel shift means you must also consider your potential audience.
 It is anticipated that operating system, browser and device data from GOV.UK will be published as part of the GDS performance platform and this will provide a valuable insight into the audience for government services.
 Before launch we noted a marked difference between the existing non-government and government audiences so you should also investigate the data provided by [NetMarketShare](http://www.netmarketshare.com 'NetMarketShare') and [GlobalStats](http://gs.statcounter.com 'Statcounter GlobalStats') who can provide UK and global trends.

-###Platforms
-There are two big vendors of operating system: Apple and Microsoft and they each have several versions of their products which each support a unique selection of browsers.
-Apple's Safari, Google's Chrome, Microsoft's Internet Explorer and Mozilla's Firefox are the most popular brands.
-The latest versions of these all 'silently update' and are therefore always current.
-There are currently 4 older versions of Internet Explorer still being used enough to need attention.
-Each of these have statistically significant usage and varying levels of support for web standards (code written to [W3C specifications](http://www.w3.org/standards/ 'Standards - W3C')).

-The device market has similar complexity.
-Masked by the big 4 platforms, Apple's iOS, Google's Android, Research in Motion's Blackberry and Microsoft's Windows, is a complex relationship between device manufacturers, operating system versions and mobile browsers with 2012 estimates putting the number of [Android models in circulation at 4,000](http://opensignalmaps.com/reports/fragmentation.php 'Android device fragmentation - OpenSignalMaps').

-In the first month of launch GOV.UK was accessed by 2,963 different browser versions and 900 separate devices.
-Recognising that it is impossible to build services that have been tested across every possible combination of browser and operating system we used data from DirectGov, BusinessLink and some departments, wider data from external sources and the opinions of GDS developers to identify our priorities.
-This produced a two tier approach: we want the site to work well in the most common situations, and to be functional in other high profile but less popular circumstances (functional means all content being viewable (no overlapping areas) and any interactive elements not preventing access to content).

 ###Continuous compatibility